-We recommend the partnership welcome each jurisdictions' Energy and Transportation agencies into the Bay Program, particularly the Healthy Landscapes workgroups and other related committees, to facilitate a coordinated approach to reducing loss of forests.
+We recommend the partnership welcomes each jurisdiction's Energy and Transportation agencies into the Bay Program, particularly the Healthy Landscapes workgroups and other related committees, to facilitate a coordinated approach to reducing loss of forests.
 Through engagement with these agencies, workgroups will be better equipped to explore collaborative solutions, appropriate for each jurisdiction, on innovative policies for a "no net loss" of forests for highway and data center projects.

-PSC Response to Recommendation #3
+PSC Response to Recommendation #3:

-The PSC agrees that strengthening coordination with energy and transportation agencies is an important element to advancing a "no net loss" of forests and sustaining the Chesapeake Bay Watershed Agreement's Goals related to clean water, healthy landscapes and thriving habitats.
+The PSC agrees that strengthening coordination with energy and transportation agencies is an important element to strive toward a "no net loss" of forests and sustaining the Chesapeake Bay Watershed Agreement's Goals related to clean water, healthy landscapes and thriving habitats.

-To advance this recommendation and once the Healthy Landscapes Goal Team leadership is in place, they will explore the feasibility of convening a multi-state symposium, in collaboration with the Stakeholders' Committee, to bring together state transportation, energy, and natural resource agencies and other partners.
-As part of this effort and if such a symposium were to take place, the Goal Team can leverage the partnership's high-resolution land use/land cover data to better understand forest conservation trends associated with data centers, solar development, roads and highways.
-The groups can also highlight existing policies and programs designed to prevent or mitigate forest loss that could be replicated, including examples such as Virginia's Solar Mitigation Program.
-The intended output of the symposium could be actionable recommendations on how to facilitate a coordinated approach to reducing forest loss.
+To advance this recommendation and once the Healthy Landscapes Goal Team leadership is in place, they will explore convening a multi-state symposium bringing together state transportation, energy, and natural resource agencies, local governments, and other partners.
+With continued development expected in the Chesapeake Bay watershed, this forum can discuss strategies like proactive afforestation, reclaimed mine lands, and local land use decisions.
+In addition, the forum can highlight existing policies or programs designed to prevent or mitigate forest loss that could be replicated, including examples such as Virginia's Solar Mitigation Program.

-Thank you for your dedication to restoring the Chesapeake Bay and your ongoing participation as we implement the revised Chesapeake Bay Watershed Agreement now and into the future.
-Your recommendations will directly inform our ongoing efforts to strengthen accountability, build the restoration workforce, and protect the landscapes that sustain the Chesapeake Bay.
+Thank you for your dedication to restoring the Chesapeake Bay watershed and your ongoing participation as we implement the revised Chesapeake Bay Watershed Agreement now and into the future.
+Your recommendations will directly inform our ongoing efforts to strengthen accountability, build the restoration workforce, and protect the landscapes that sustain the Chesapeake Bay and its watershed.